lindenb/jvarkit/docs/VcfPeekVcf.md

 Usage: vcfpeekvcf [options] Files
   Options:
     -a, -alt, --alt
-      How alt allele must be found in the variants of the indexed file.
+      How alt allele must be found in the variants of the indexed file.All:
+      All ALT alleles must be found in the database ALTs. at_least_one: At least one of the user ALT must be found in database ALTs.
+None: just use CHROM/POS/REF
       Default: none
       Possible Values: [none, all, at_least_one]
     -b, --buffer-size